DenseSeg: Joint Learning for Semantic Segmentation and Landmark Detection Using Dense Image-to-Shape Representation: Methods

 \subsubsection{Loss Function}

 We employ several losses for the supervised training of our model.
 For the segmentation head $f_s$, we chose the binary cross entropy $\mathcal{L}_\text{BCE}$ and weighted it with the ratio of positive and negative pixels per class obtained over the training split to balance recall and precision.
-The regression head $f_\varphi$ is optimized using the $L_1$-norm, representing the difference $\mathcal{L}_\varphi$ between the ground truth $uv$ values and the predicted ones.
+The regression head $f_\varphi$ is optimized using the $L_1$-norm, which offers greater training stability compared to the $L_2$-norm in our setting, to minimize $\mathcal{L}_\varphi$ representing the difference between ground truth and predicted $uv$ values.
 Due to the implementation of the bilinear interpolation of the sparse displacement field, we obtain only values in the convex hull of the landmarks (see Sec. \ref{sec:uv_definition}) and thus would lack supervision at its borders.
 We overcome this by sampling the predicted $uv$ values at the landmarks' ground truth coordinates and compare them to the one of the template $T$, obtaining $\mathcal{L}_\text{LM}$, which is normalized by the number of landmarks associated with each class.
+Since both losses, $\mathcal{L}_\varphi$ and $\mathcal{L}_\text{LM}$, operate on the $uv$ maps, we combine them by averaging and use a shared weighting factor, $\lambda_\varphi$ to control their contribution to the final loss.
 Because a rapid value change in the $uv$-maps is unlikely, we introduce total variation as a regularisation $\mathcal{L}_\text{TV}$.
-The final loss $\mathcal{L}$ is then a weighted sum of all introduced losses:
+The final loss $\mathcal{L}$ is then a weighted sum $\sum_{x\in\{\text{BCE},\varphi,\text{TV}\}}\lambda_x=1$ of all introduced losses: